JeffreyWay/council/readme.md

 # Council [![Build Status](https://travis-ci.org/JeffreyWay/council.svg?branch=master)](https://travis-ci.org/JeffreyWay/council)

-This is an open source forum that was built and maintained at Laracasts.com.
+This is a fork of an open source forum that was built and maintained at Laracasts.com.

 ## Installation